6 Day Komodo Kayak Insight

 - All meals on expedition (5 Breakfast, 3 Lunches and 2 Dinners)

-- Transfers to and from accommodation in Flores (Puri Sari Hotel).
+- Airport transfers to and from accommodation in Bali (Holiday Inn), Jakarta and Flores (Puri Sari Hotel).

 If you are traveling alone and do not want to share accommodation, a Single Supplement of $250 will apply.
 Note: The Single Supplement can only be granted for the hotel accommodation.
 During the kayaking part of the trip the Single Supplement is subject to availability.